adr/vscode-adr-manager/README.md

 * `adrManager.treatSingleRootAsMultiRoot`: Specifies whether the extension should treat single-root workspaces with only subdirectories as multi-root workspaces (default: true)

+### Linting

+As of now, this extension provides linting for potential ADR files for the following cases:

+* If there is no header for the title
+* If there is no subheader for all other required fields of an ADR, i.e. if there is no subheader for 'Context and Problem Statement', 'Considered Options' or 'Decision Outcome'
+* If headings or subheadings are not written in title case
+* If the chosen option is not listed in the list of considered options
+* If the YAML Front Matter is not at the beginning of the ADR file

 ## Known Issues